metal-stack/docs/docs/src/proposals/MEP1/README.md

   - S3 Backup
   - High Availability

-Using a kubernetes as a service offering from one of the hyperscalers (actually GKE), enables us to focus on using kubernetes instead of maintaining it as well.
+Using a kubernetes as a service offering from one of the hyperscalers, enables us to focus on using kubernetes instead of maintaining it as well.

 ## Goal